SidneyHollingsworth/kickstarter-analysis/README.md

 To answer Louise's key questions and further, provide her with actionable insights she can use when designing future kickstarter campaigns, I used Excel to manipulate, visualize, and analyze provided data.

-- The provided dataset included more information than needed.
+- Prior to performing my analysis, I need to clean and manipulate the Excel file.
+The provided dataset included more information than needed.
 Lots of different types of campaigns.
 Best to filter data and analysis to Theater Parent Catergory and Play Sub Category.
 - First had to manipulate and filter data.
 Data manipulation included splitting text and time stamp conversion.
 - To best address Louise's key questions, I created two pivots then line charts for visualization to better identify trends